aws/aws-parallelcluster/docs/source/commands.rst

 start
 =====

 Starts a cluster.
-This starts the Master Server and sets Auto Scaling Group parameters to :code:`min/max/desired = 0/max_queue_size/0` where `max_queue_size <https://cfncluster.readthedocs.io/en/latest/configuration.html#max-queue-size>`_ defaults to 10.
+This sets Auto Scaling Group parameters to :code:`min/max/desired = 0/max_queue_size/0` where `max_queue_size <https://cfncluster.readthedocs.io/en/latest/configuration.html#max-queue-size>`_ defaults to 10.
 If you specify the :code:`--reset-desired` flag, the :code:`min/desired` values will be set to the `initial_queue_size <https://cfncluster.readthedocs.io/en/latest/configuration.html#initial-queue-size>`_.
-Since the EC2 instances in the compute fleet try and mount the nfs drive from the master server this causes a race condition such that if the master server starts after the compute nodes, the compute nodes will terminate since they can't mount the nfs drive.

 positional arguments:
-  cluster_name          start a cfncluster with the provided name.
+  cluster_name          starts the compute-fleet of the provided cluster name.

 optional arguments:
   -h, --help            show this help message and exit --reset-desired, -rd  Set the ASG desired capacity to initial config values.
-                        Note this could cause a race condition.
-                        If the MasterServer boots after the ASG scales it will cause an error.

 ::